raimonluna/MovingSofa/README.md

 Notebook by Raimon Luna (https://github.com/raimonluna).
 This notebook approximates the solution to the (regular and ambidextrous) Moving Sofa Problem using a simple fully-connected neural network.

+To test it, simply press Ctrl+Enter sequentially in each cell, or click on the small icons on the left with the "play" symbol.
+At the end of the process a video is generated with the calculated sofa (normal or ambidextrous) moving along the corridor.

 For more information, visit:

 - https://en.wikipedia.org/wiki/Moving_sofa_problem